Neuroleptic Awareness

 1. Extra pyramidal side effects (E.P.S.)

-effects result from the neuroleptic prescribing - the patient displays Parkinsonion symptoms.
+Discovered in 1954, these side effects result from the neuroleptic prescribing - the patient displays Parkinsonion symptoms.

 • Fine body tremor, which ranges from being almost imperceptible to incessant shaking.